IFAKA/unwavering-focus/PRD.md

 * **Trigger:** This page is displayed when a user is redirected by the DBDP feature.
 It can also be accessed directly via a button in the extension pop-up.
 * **Layout:** A clean, minimalistic full-page HTML page following Apple Watch design principles.
 * **Core Components:**
-    1.  **Header Metrics:** Display the 2-3 most important metrics (Mastery Score, Habit Count) in distinct cards.
+    1.  **Header Metrics:** Display the 3 most important metrics (Mastery Score, Habit Count, Pillar Count) in distinct cards.
+    2.  **Two-Column Layout:** Left column for Core Pillars, right column for Today's Habits.
-    2.  **Quick Actions:** One primary action (Configure Habits) and two secondary actions (Back, Start Work).
+    3.  **Quick Actions:** One primary action (Configure) and two secondary actions (Back, Work).
-    3.  **Today's Habits:** A compact, scrollable list limited to 3-5 high-priority habits with one-tap status updates.
+    4.  **Today's Habits:** A compact, scrollable list with one-tap status updates (Excellent ⭐, Good ✓, Not Done ✕).
-    4.  **Status Indicators:** Minimal, glanceable status dots at the bottom.
+    5.  **Status Indicators:** Minimal, glanceable status dots at the bottom.
-    5.  **Empty State:** Helpful guidance when no habits are configured.
+    6.  **Empty State:** Helpful guidance when no habits or pillars are configured.
 * **Habit Tracking:**
     * **Configurable Habits:** User defines 3-5 "pillar habits" (e.g., "Morning Exercise", "Deep Work (2h)", "Journaling").
 These are set in the extension's options page.
     * **Visual Status:** For each habit, display current status with color-coded badges (Excellent/Good/Not Done).